Making Sustainable Seafood Choices

-Looking at the food trends for 2020, dialing in to the health-factor and quality of the ingredients we are eating is at the forefront of many consumers’ minds.
+Looking at the food trends for 2020, dialing into the health factor and quality of the ingredients we are cooking with and eating is at the forefront of many consumer’s minds.
 Along with increasing the number of plants on our plates, we are firmly embracing the practice of making sustainable seafood choices.
-Fish and seafood are low calorie, vitamin-packed protein sources that uniquely provide those essential Omega-3 DHA and EPA fatty acids we’ve all heard about for supporting cardiovascular health.
+Fish and seafood are low-calorie, vitamin-packed protein sources that uniquely provide the essential Omega-3 DHA and EPA fatty acids we’ve all heard about for supporting cardiovascular health.

-The ways in which seafood is caught or farmed greatly affects the quality of the end product, health of the ocean ecosystem, seafood population and our larger world.
+The ways in which seafood is caught or farmed greatly affect the quality of the end product, the health of the ocean ecosystem, the seafood population, and our larger world.
 Sustainable seafood is that which is wild caught or farmed in ways that have the least environmental and social impacts.

 According to the Ocean Society, “When done correctly, sustainable seafood sourcing prevents overfishing, minimizes incidental impacts to other ocean wildlife and habitats, identifies and protects essential fish habitats, and takes into account the social and economic impacts on the communities from which the seafood is sourced.”

 Having an awareness and understanding of sustainable seafood choices is not only important for consumers, but also for restaurants, retail merchants, food suppliers and food producers.